nehemiaobati/appbackup/README.md

 triggerAIUpdate(bool $isEmergency = false): Initiates the AI decision cycle, transitioning the bot to the EVALUATING state.

-executeAIDecision(array $decision): A dispatcher that calls the correct handler for an AI decision based on the bot's current state.
+executeAIDecision(array $decision): This is the central decision dispatcher and safety supervisor.
+It receives the AI's suggested action and, based on the bot's current state, determines the final action to execute.
+It can override the AI's decision for safety, for example:

-handleDecisionInIdleState(array $decision): Processes an AI decision when the bot is idle.
-It will only act on an OPEN_POSITION command and will reject others.

-handleDecisionInPositionState(array $decision): Processes a decision when a position is active.
-It will only act on CLOSE_POSITION or HOLD_POSITION.

-handleDecisionInUnprotectedState(array $decision): A safety-critical handler that will enforce a CLOSE_POSITION action if the AI doesn't explicitly command it, ensuring an unprotected position is never left open.
+    *   If the bot is in `STATE_POSITION_UNPROTECTED`, it will force a `CLOSE_POSITION` to mitigate risk, regardless of the AI's suggestion.
+    *   If the AI suggests `OPEN_POSITION` while a position already exists, the bot will override it to `HOLD_POSITION` to prevent multiple concurrent positions (unless configured otherwise).
+    *   If the AI suggests an action like `CLOSE_POSITION` while the bot is `IDLE`, it will be overridden to `DO_NOTHING`.
+This method ensures that the bot's actions are always logical and safe within its state machine.

 validateOpenPositionParams(array $params): A crucial security function that performs strict validation on all parameters provided by the AI before a trade is placed.
 It checks for logical consistency (e.g., SL/TP placement relative to entry price) in addition to valid data types.